plylrnsdy/vscode-run-as/README.md

 **1.2.3 command prefix: `@in`, `@out`**

-if you want to execute a command in new terminal window or not, no matter whether `"RunAs.runInNewTerminalWindows.enable"` is true or false.
+If you want to execute a command in new terminal window or not, no matter whether `"RunAs.runInNewTerminalWindows.enable"` is true or false.
 You can add a prefix `@out ` or `@in ` in command.

 #### 1.3 exceptions